atomist/org-visualizer/README.md

 Next, `npm link` to create the `spider` binary.

-Ensure that your GitHub token is available to
-Node processes via a `GITHUB_TOKEN` environment variable.
-(This will never be sent to Atomist.)

 `spider <github organization>` e.g. `spider atomist` (not the full org URL)

 Now start the server with `atomist start --local` to expose the visualizations.

 Go to http://localhost:2866

+<i>If you wish to access private repositories, ensure that your GitHub token is available to
+Node processes via a `GITHUB_TOKEN` environment variable.
+(This will never be sent to Atomist.)<i>

 ## Architecture